TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 Visit our IoT Trust Framework page and download the full version or Framework Overview.

+Read the Framework Learn more about IoT OTA News How “Fresh” is That Privacy Statement?
+Privacy 27 August 2019 How “Fresh” is That Privacy Statement?

+One of the best practices we advocate and measure in our Online Trust Audit is that privacy statements should...

-Read the Framework Learn more about IoT OTA News Deep Dive: How Healthcare Organizations Practice Privacy and Security Building Trust 20 August 2019 Deep Dive: How Healthcare Organizations Practice Privacy and Security
+Deep Dive: How Healthcare Organizations Practice Privacy and Security Building Trust 20 August 2019 Deep Dive: How Healthcare Organizations Practice Privacy and Security

 In April, the Online Trust Alliance published the 11th annual Online Trust Audit assessing the security and privacy of...